 Can you believe it’s the last quarter of the year already?
-It seems not that long ago we were celebrating 2019, and now the ’20s is almost here.
 For your employees, this is a joyous time of celebrations, family and a few days off work, but for your payroll team, this time can be the nightmare before Christmas.
 Possible payroll issues are always a concern, but never more so than at this time of year.
 So, we have considered the top payroll related issues you may experience and advice on how to avoid them.

 The Christmas Bonus Issue